M1903 Springfield: World War I and interwar use

 An Elder-type periscope stock fitted to an M1903 (1918).
 Designed for trench warfare, this enabled the shooter to fire over the parapet of a trench while remaining under cover and protected; the rifle is also fitted with a 25-round magazine.

 By the time of US entry into World War I, 843,239 M1903 rifles had been produced at Springfield Armory and the Rock Island Arsenal in Illinois.
 Pre-war production utilized questionable metallurgy.
 Some receivers constructed of single-heat-treated case-hardened steel were improperly subjected to excessive temperatures during the forging process, "burning" carbon out of the steel and producing a brittle receiver.
 Documented evidence indicates that some early rifles were improperly forged, but actual cases of failure in use were very rare.
 Several cases of serious injury from receiver failure were documented, but the U.S. Army never reported any fatalities.
 Many failures were attributed to use of incorrect cartridges, such as the 7.92×57mm Mauser.
 Evidence also seems to suggest that improperly forged brass cartridge cases could have further exacerbated receiver failure.

 Pyrometers were installed in December 1917 to accurately measure temperatures during the forging process.
 The change was made at approximately serial number 800,000 for rifles made at Springfield Armory and at serial number 285,507 at Rock Island Arsenal.
 Lower serial numbers are known as "low-number" M1903 rifles.
 Higher serial numbers are said to be "double-heat-treated".

-Toward the end of the war, Springfield turned out the Model 1903 Mark I. The Mark I has a cut on the left hand side of the receiver meant to act as an ejection port for the Pedersen device, a specialized insert that replaced the bolt and allowed the user to fire .30 caliber pistol cartridges semi-automatically from a 40-round detachable magazine.
+Toward the end of the war, Springfield turned out the Model 1903 Mark I. The Mark I has a cut on the left hand side of the receiver meant to act as an ejection port for the Pedersen device, a specialized insert that replaced the bolt and allowed the user to fire caliber .30 cartridges semi-automatically from a 40-round detachable magazine.
 The stock was also slightly cut down on the left side to clear the ejection port.
 In all other respects, the Mark I is identical to the M1903.
 Temperature control during forging had been improved before Mark I production.
 The receiver alloy was toughened by addition of nickel after Mark I production.